Criteria and Expectations

 - Project teams and the MIME Executive will agree on a Schedule of milestones and expected outcomes prior to funding commencing.
 These terms will be in the Agreement and reported against on a quarterly basis.

-- A final budget for the project will be negotiated with, and approved by the COO of MIME prior to project commencement.
+- A final budget for the project will be negotiated with, and approved by the Program Manager of MIME prior to project commencement.

 - Progress reports will be submitted to MIME by the project leader on a quarterly basis.